image description

 • 23andMe: upload the zipped text file downloaded from 23andMe.
 How to get your raw genetic data: login and then go to 23andMe raw data download page and request your raw data.

 This software is new and experimental.
 We are attempting to look for a subset of the mutations involved in Genetic Haemochromatosis.
 We may have made mistakes, and may have excluded a mutation which is highly significant.
 We are not medically trained and have not been advised by a medical professional.
 You use this information at your own risk and should get advice from a qualified medical professional.
 The raw data from the DNA analysers also has disclaimers as to its quality and we pass these disclaimers on to you.
 By clicking Browse below you are accepting these flaws and weaknesses in the data we will be presenting to you.
 We do store this data anonymously on our servers unless you choose to delete it.
-NB If you have a choice of suppplier we do not recommend "23andMe" as there are 10 of the 18 mutations we are looking for not properly supported - so 23andMe will give you an incomplete picture.
+NB If you have a choice of suppplier we do not recommend "23andMe" as the mutations we are looking for not properly supported - so 23andMe will give you an incomplete picture.

 Browse and Upload…